How to Find Merged Cells in Excel

 - Written by Puneet

-In that case, you must find the merged cells in excel to unmerge and adjust them, and finding the merged cells one by one could be a time-consuming task.
+In that case, you must find the merged cells in excel to and unmerge them, and finding theses cells one by one could be a time-consuming task.

-But, just sit and relax, Excel has the functionality to find and highlight all the merged cells in one go to overview them quickly before unmerging them and we have described that functionality for you.
+But, Excel has the functionality to find and highlight all the merged cells in one go to overview them quickly before unmerging them and we have described that functionality for you.

 Steps to Find Merged Cells Using Find and Replace